merveillengnechejie-ui/Master-s-work/README.md

 Understand the importance of molecular geometry on the photophysical properties of BODIPY nanoparticles.
-Perform precise geometric optimization of BODIPY molecular prototypes via the fast semi-empirical method (xTB and xTB-GFN2)
+Perform precise geometric optimization of BODIPY molecular prototypes via the fast semi-empirical method (xTB and xTB-GFN2) Intensive reading of articles on triple-negative breast cancer (TNBC) and production of a summary.

 ## 📂 Repository Content

 Geometry optimization:  Scripts and input files for geometric optimization via xTB and xTB-GFN2 methods.
                         BODIPY molecular structure optimization results.
+Report on triple-negative breast cancer (TNBC)
+Work plan for the final completion of the thesis report

 ## 🚀 Methodology and Workflow